 Artist Point is where you will get the best views of the Grand Canyon of the Yellowstone.
 The wow factor of this place is so powerful that we visit it Every.
 Single.
 Time.
 We are in Yellowstone.
 You’ll want to too.
 My words won’t do it justice so watch our video, The Grand Canyon of the Yellowstone.

-It is a .2 mile out and back paved trail located on the east side of the middle of the Grand Loop.
-Since this place is so beautiful and accessible, you’ll want to plan for crowds if you are there June-August.
+It is a .2-mile out-and-back paved trail located on the east side of the middle of the Grand Loop.
+Since this place is so beautiful and accessible, you’ll want to plan for crowds if you are there from June to August.
 You can get an amazing view even if you are sharing it with hundreds of others, the trick is finding a parking space.
 If you get there before 9:00 am or after 4:00 pm that shouldn’t be a problem.

 Mammoth is both a town and a hot spring inside Yellowstone Park.
 Although the Mammoth Hotsprings are past their glory days, with very little geothermal activity going on, don’t let that stop you from visiting them at least once.